hpcleuven/VscDocumentation/source/access/ondemand/vscode-server.rst

       which python

-The Steps for using :ref:`virtual environments on top of loaded software modules
+The steps for using :ref:`virtual environments on top of loaded software modules
 <venv_python>` are exactly the same.
 Note that activating the virtual
 environment in the 'Pre-run Scriptlet' is not required: just selecting the Python version + path located in the virtual environment at